-We Must Promote Public Safety through Proper Planning and Resources to Protect Citizens and Equip First Responders
+We Must Promote Public Safety to Protect Citizens and Equip First Responders

 Natural disasters occur across the state which we must ensure we are properly prepared for in order to prevent these situations as much as possible, and respond effectively for the citizens when they do occur.
 This includes managing our forests in a more purposeful and preventative way by clearing out the old, dead trees in advance on a regular basis and creating fire lines to stop the annual fires from mass destruction of properties and potentially lives.

 Also, with the 2014 Oso mudslide, the State of Washington government could have been more actively engaged when the situation occurred to provide rescue and relief working with local level responders.
 We also need to be sure we have effective plans in place in the event of an earthquake or tsunami.
 Hopefully we’ll not need to face those devastating situations but if we do, the State Government must work with local authorities to be ready in advance and have a practical and executable action plan in the event of a disaster.

 Beyond this important and traditional definition of public safety, I believe we need to look outside of this scope to other areas of public safety concern including recent issues such as the transgender bathroom policy which was determined by a five-person Human Rights Commission outside of the purview of the WA State Legislature.
 There was such an outcry of concern for girls’ safety in locker rooms and bathrooms across the state, the week it was announced it was the number one issue of concern and feedback to Washington State Legislators.
 We need to have proper “checks and balances” in place at the agencies so they cannot make policies putting citizens’ safety at risk.